- A 0px

 Setting the padding property to 0 or none can be used to remove padding from an element.

-The padding-bottom property is used to set the padding on the bottom side of an element.
+The padding-left property is used to set the padding on the left side of an element.

-The padding-x property is not a valid CSS property.
-However, the padding property can be used to set the padding on the left and right sides of an element by specifying two values.
+The padding-right property is used to set the padding on the right side of an element.

 There is no such property as padding-relative in CSS.
 However, the padding property can be used to set the padding on an element relative to its parent container using percentage values.